Lukáš Bohunický

 Lukáš Bohunický (born October 30, 1987) is a Slovak professional ice hockey defenceman.
 He is currently playing for HK Dukla Trenčín of the Slovak Extraliga.

+Career

-Bohunický has played professionally for HC Slovan Bratislava in the Slovak Extraliga and HK Ruzinov 99 Bratislava in Slovak 2.Liga.
+Bohunický played professionally for HC Slovan Bratislava in the Slovak Extraliga and HK Ruzinov 99 Bratislava in Slovak 2.
+Liga.
 He spent his Junior Hockey career playing two seasons for the Kootenay Ice of the Canadian Western Hockey League.
 He has also played on the Slovakia men's national under-18 ice hockey team in the IIHF World U18 Championship and Slovakia's national under-17 ice hockey team in the World Under-17 Hockey Challenge.

-On February 8, 2012, he was signed by the Missouri Mavericks of the Central Hockey League for the remainder of their 2011-12 season.
+On February 8, 2012, he signed by the Missouri Mavericks of the Central Hockey League for the remainder of the 2011–12 season.
 On October 19, 2012, he signed with BK Mladá Boleslav.